cnbbooks/lfe-casting-spels/src/part9/README.md

 ===> Booted sasl
 ```

-The messages you see about applications booting are due to this running as an OTP release, essentially a production-ready set of applications, complete with a supervision tree for our game server!
+The messages you saw after starting the REPL had to do with applications booting up.
+This is due to the game code running as an OTP release, essentially a production-ready set of applications, complete with a supervision tree for our game server!

 In fact, you can check to see if the supervisor is running with the following: